TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

       * As a default namespace, if *globs* is not specified.

-      * To prevent the DocTestFinder from extracting DocTests from objects that are imported from other modules.
+      * To prevent the DocTestFinder kutoka extracting DocTests kutoka objects that are imported kutoka other modules.
 (Contained objects with modules other than *module* are ignored.)

       * To find the name of the file containing the object.